Free Pattern: Giant Basket Stitch Scarf

 If you love this pattern, make sure to like our Facebook page: Piper’s Facebook Page It is an easy way to keep updated on all of our new free patterns!

-Free Farrow Rib Pattern
+Farrow Rib Scarf

 farrow